XinFinOrg/Developer-Resource/README.md

-The communities and posts below include content that has been curated by XinFin team members, community members and projects building on Xinfin Platform.
+Welcome, The communities and posts below include content that has been curated by XinFin team members, community members and projects building on Xinfin Platform.
 While some of these links include information specific to these projects, every resource also has information that can be generally applied to the Platform.
 We